corenova/yang-cord/schema/README.md

 The initial effort is centered around capturing the CORD Subscriber model and its dependent models.
-We'll be reguarly updating this document as we capture any additional models from XOS/CORD repository in the coming days.
+We'll be reguarly updating this document as we capture additional models from XOS/CORD repository in the coming days.

 ## XOS Data Models